dt-apac-services/site/automationtraining/6-install-jes/index.md

 ## Exercise: Run a shell (or Powershell script) with JES

 Create a shell or powershell script (contents are up to you).
 Have JES run that script.

+## Exercise: Link Two Sequences

+Sequences are standalone by default.
+Often though it is helpful to link sequences together to form more complex workflows.

+Define a new sequence in the shipyard with a task.
+Find a way to have the second sequence triggered when the first sequence completes.

+The shipyard docs page might help you: `https://keptn.sh/docs/0.16.x/manage/shipyard/`